-The Unit conducted approximately 155 outreach presentations to senior centers, community groups and organizations throughout Rhode Island in an effort to educate and protect consumers from scam artists.
+In 2013, the Unit conducted approximately 150 outreach presentations to senior centers, community groups and organizations throughout Rhode Island in an effort to educate and protect consumers from scam artists.

-In addition, nearly 20 consumer alerts and advisories were issued during 2012, covering such topics as mortgage modification scams, disaster relief scams, phishing scams, fake invoices, employment scams, consumer settlements and holiday shopping tips.
+In addition, multiple consumer alerts and advisories were issued during 2013, covering such topics as consumer settlements, fake invoices, phishing scams, fake jury duty and arrest scam, a "car wrap" scam, possible scams relating to sporting events and holiday shopping tips.

-For a second year, the Office participated in National Consumer Protection Week, March 4-10, 2012.
-The Office partnered with Doc Shredding Corp. and provided seven free shredding events throughout Rhode Island in an attempt to provide a safe way for consumers to discard documents and avoid possible identity theft issues.
+For a third year, the Office participated in National Consumer Protection Week, March 4-9, 2013.
+The Office partnered with Doc Shredding Corp. and provided eight free shredding events throughout Rhode Island in an attempt to provide a safe way for consumers to discard documents and avoid possible identity theft issues.